luozhaoyu/luozhaoyu.github.io/_posts/2014-09-07-review-of-communicating-sequential-processes.md

 ### Notes
 * messages has types
 * how to implement output guard when deal with multiple clients in system view?
+* any timeout is bad
+* message just for simple communication, others for threads